danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

 We originally had **503** Tickers and now we have **496** Tickers that we will work with to create a portfolio.

-Next we extract the daily return dataframe as *df_portfolio_pricing* for the 10 Tickers that had the highest Annualized Calmar Ratio from our prior Equity perfromance analysis.
+Next we extract the daily return dataframe as *df_portfolio_pricing* for the 10 Tickers that had the highest Calmar Ratio from our prior Equity perfromance analysis.
+Of course, we are choosing these Tickers in hindsight and there is no way to know for sure which basket of stocks would have given the highest Calmar Ratio 3 years ago.
+This portfolio will simply demonstrate what can be observed from a good risk-adjusted performing portfolio.

         portfolio_tickers= ['LLY','SMCI','TRGP','MCK','MRO','PWR','MPC','XOM','FANG','IRM']
         df_portfolio_pricing = df_pricing_filtered[df_pricing_filtered['Ticker'].isin(portfolio_tickers)].copy()